To fund your EasyEquities USD account, you need US Dollars - plain and simple.

 PLEASE TAKE NOTE OF COSTS:

-Unfortunately, while reasonably easy to do, transfer by Swift payment can be quite costly with most banks charging a minimum fee of between R180 - R250, before the spread on the exchange rate is factored in.
+Unfortunately, while reasonably easy to do, transfer by Swift payment for South Africans can be quite costly with most banks charging a minimum fee of between R180 - R250, before the spread on the exchange rate is factored in.
 If you're only transferring R500, this could mean that 50% or more of the Rand amount could be transfer costs and you'd end up with the dollar equivalent of only R200 arriving in your EasyEquities USD account.
 This will require high returns before you even break even.

 For some helpful information on how some of the South Africa banks handle SWIFT payments as well as some fee information, please visit this FAQ article Helpful SWIFT bank information